linkerd/website/linkerd.io/content/2/tasks/automatically-rotating-control-plane-tls-credentials.md

 aliases = [ "use_external_certs" ]
 +++

-Linkerd's [automatic mTLS](/2/features/automatic-mtls/) uses a set of TLS credentials stored in the control plane to generate TLS certs for proxies.
-For simplicity, by default, these credentials are generated once at install time and are not rotated (though they can be [manually rotated](/2/tasks/manually-rotating-control-plane-tls-credentials/)).
-In this doc, we'll describe how to automatically rotate these credentials by using the *cert-manager* project.
+Linkerd's [automatic mTLS](/2/features/automatic-mtls/) feature uses a set of TLS credentials to generate TLS certificates for proxies: a trust anchor, and an issuer certificate and private key.
+While Linkerd automatically rotates the TLS certificates for data plane proxies every 24 hours, it does not rotate the TLS credentials used to issue these certificate.
+In this doc, we'll describe how to automatically rotate the issuer certificate and private key, by using the *cert-manager* project.

+(Note that Linkerd's trust anchor [must still be manually rotated](/2/tasks/manually-rotating-control-plane-tls-credentials/) on long-lived clusters.)

 ## Installing cert-manager and create the Linkerd namespace

 [Cert-manager](https://github.com/jetstack/cert-manager) is a popular project for making TLS credentials from external sources available to Kubernetes clusters.
-In this case, we'll configure it to act as an on-cluster [CA](https://en.wikipedia.org/wiki/Certificate_authority) and have it re-issue Linkerd's control plane credentials on a regular basis.
+In this case, rather than pulling credentials from an external source, we'll configure it to act as an on-cluster [CA](https://en.wikipedia.org/wiki/Certificate_authority) and have it re-issue Linkerd's issuer certificate and private key on a periodic basis.

 As a first step, [install cert-manager on your cluster](https://docs.cert-manager.io/en/latest/getting-started/install/kubernetes.html).